 If you are looking for a unique adventure amid the fall foliage, Homestead Resort in Midway welcomes you.
 The sprawling cottages provide the perfect setting and destination for the most devoted leaf watcher.
 Be sure to visit their website for current deals on lodging.

 Discount: When the day is done, take a dip in the Crater where the temperature is always a balmy 90-96 degrees.

 No matter where you are coming from, Heber always feels like home.
-Heber’s small town charm is a welcome respite from the hustle and bustle of big city life.
-When it comes to fall activities, Heber is the one of the best destinations for family fun.
+Heber’s small-town charm is a welcome respite from the hustle and bustle of big city life.
+When it comes to fall activities, Heber is one of the best destinations for family fun.